xhexhex/Chester/doc/fen-validation.md

 6.  `FEN_PPF_RANK_SUM_ERROR`
     One (or more) of the ranks of the PPF has a rank sum not equal to eight.
     The rank sum means the square count of the rank.
-The PPF ranks "8", "RNBQKBNR" and "r1q1b2n" all have a rank sum of eight whereas the rank sum of "pp2pp" is 6.
+The PPF ranks "8", "RNBQKBNR" and "r1q1b2n" all have a rank sum of eight whereas the rank sum of "pp2pp" is six.
 7.  `FEN_ACF_ERROR`
     The ACF (active color field) is something else than "w" or "b".
 8.  `FEN_CAF_ERROR`